 Most of the time, when you go to the doctor for an illness, you come home with a prescription.
 The label on the bottle tells you the name of the drug, how often to take it, and any special warnings you might need to know.
-Attached to the pharmacy bag is a handout that goes into a lot of detail about side effects, but that usually goes directly into the trash once you get home, doesn’t it?
+Attached to the pharmacy bag is a handout that goes into a lot of detail about side effects, but that usually goes directly into the trash once you get home.
 Do you ever read that information?

 We Trust Our HCP to Know What Meds We’re Taking

 We trust our doctor and pharmacist to know what medications we take and to warn us if we are already taking something that might interact poorly with the new drug.
 We expect them to protect us from harm by not giving us any medication that might cause us more damage than good; that includes giving us a medication that we might have listed as an allergy on our record.

 Once We Start a Med, We Don’t Stop.

 We also trust our doctors to know if we need to continue to take a medication if we start one.
 Once given medication, we tend to continue to take it forever unless our doctor does not approve refills.
 After a while, we may even forget why we are taking the medication.

 Even the drugs we took for just a short while for injuries seem never to leave our medicine cabinets.
 We keep them around in case we need them again sometime.
 You never know when someone might get a GI bug and need some Zofran, right?
 I bet if you checked the issue date on some of the pills in your cabinets, you might find that some of the dates are quite old.